nolimits4web/swiper/PLAN_V14.md

 - Update `package.json` `exports` map if anything shifted.
 - Regenerate `CHANGELOG.md`.
 Note in migration guide: "no source code changes required; types may surface latent issues."

+**Phase 6 — tsc declaration emission (close the augmentation gap)**

+Phase 5 relocated `src/types/*` to the top level but the per-module `.d.ts` files (`src/modules/<name>.d.ts`) still hand-duplicate the `*Options` / `*Methods` / `*Events` interfaces that the runtime `.ts` already exports.
+They exist because the current build only *copies* `.d.ts` files; it does not emit them from `.ts` sources.

+That hand-duplication also masks a real shipping gap: each runtime module's `declare module '../../core/core' { interface SwiperOptions { navigation?: ... } }` block never reaches consumers.
+Today users get the augmented `SwiperOptions` only because the hand-maintained `.d.ts` separately declares those fields — exactly the duplication this phase removes.

+Work:
+- Add a `tsc --emitDeclarationOnly --declaration` step to the build (likely a new `scripts/emit-types.js` invoked from `scripts/build.js`, OR enable `declaration: true` in `@rollup/plugin-typescript` and post-process).
+The runtime `.ts` files emit `.d.ts` files into `dist/` at their src-mirrored paths.
+- Repoint the shipped public-surface `.d.ts` files so they import directly from the runtime modules' emitted `.d.ts`:
+  - `src/swiper.d.ts` imports `*Methods` from `./modules/<name>/<name>` (runtime path).
+  - `src/swiper-types.d.ts` re-exports types from the same runtime paths.
+- Delete `src/modules/<name>.d.ts` (the per-module duplicates from Phase 5).
+- Verify that module-augmented `SwiperOptions`/`SwiperEvents`/`Swiper` actually reach consumers by extending `tests/types/` to assert e.g. `new Swiper('.x', { navigation: { nextEl: '.n' } })` type-checks **after only `import { Navigation } from 'swiper/modules'`** — no other type imports.
+- Hand-maintained `.d.ts` files that must stay: `src/swiper.d.ts`, `src/swiper-options.d.ts`, `src/swiper-events.d.ts`, `src/swiper-shared.d.ts`, `src/swiper-types.d.ts`, `src/modules.d.ts`, the framework wrappers (`swiper-element.d.ts`, `swiper-react.d.ts`, `swiper-vue.d.ts` — they use the build-types substitution markers).

+Risk: tsc-emitted `.d.ts` files may surface latent type mismatches that the hand-maintained copies hid.
+Plan to fix them in source, not patch around in emitted output.
+Likely candidates: `null as unknown as HTMLElement` runtime sentinels that the method interfaces promised as non-null.

+Out of scope: switching the *runtime* bundler off Babel — the emit step only generates `.d.ts`, runtime stays as-is.

 ## 7. Bundle-size cleanups (locked for v14)

 Confidence: H = high (just do it), M = medium (verify with a small spike), L = low (leave a TODO, do in v15).